Arsenal continue fine Premier League winning run without Aubameyang at Sheffield United | Goal.com

 Following their 3-0 hammering of Sheffield United, Arsenal have now won four of their six Premier League matches without Pierre-Emerick Aubameyang this season.

-Arsenal have won 66.6 per cent of their six league matches without Aubameyang - four wins, a draw and a loss, compared to 36 per cent of nine wins in the 25 league games he has featured so far in this campaign.
+They have won 66.6 per cent of their six league matches without Aubameyang - four wins, a draw and a loss, compared to 36 per cent of nine wins in the 25 league games he has featured in so far this campaign.

-The 31-year-old reportedly missed Sunday's game at Bramall Lane with a flu, but his absence did not stop the visitors from ending their four-game winless run in all competitions.
+The 31-year-old reportedly missed Sunday's game at Bramall Lane with a flu, but his absence did not stop Arsenal from ending their four-game winless run in all competitions.

 Alexandre Lacazette's double and Gabriel Martinelli's effort secured maximum points for the Gunners which saw them move to ninth in the Premier League table.